harmonicworks/harmonicworks.github.io/README.md

 ---

-### 🛠️ Projects Coming Soon
+### 🛠️ Current Projects

 - `computers-and-music-history`: A reworked version of my thesis
-- `data-sonification`: Experiments turning data into sound
+- `Between the Brackets`: The current state of AI, and the ethics involved
-- `ambient-reading-music`: Instrumental loops designed for immersive reading
+- `Raised by Empathy`: Why and how empathy could be a valuable addition to your life, and when it starts to hurt.

 ---